 Reasonable accommodation is a modification or an adjustment to a job or work environment that will enable a qualified applicant or employee with a disability to participate in the application process and to perform essential job functions.
 Reasonable accommodation includes changes in the employer's policies or procedures and other modifications to assure equal employment opportunities for people with disabilities.

 Examples of reasonable accommodation include adapting a work station; providing a quiet work space; purchasing adapted equipment; modifying existing equipment; restructuring a job description; modifying a work schedule; and reassigning to another, vacant position which you are qualified to fill.

 Employee reassignment and some other accommodations may be subject to a seniority policy or a collective bargaining agreement.
-If the employer's workers are unionized, LRS recommends that you consult the union representative.
-LRS recommends that you consult a lawyer.
+If the employer's workers are unionized, DRO recommends that you consult the union representative.
+DRO recommends that you consult a lawyer.

 The employer must make reasonable accommodation for your disability in the work place and work duties to enable you to perform the essential functions of the job.
 However, the employer is only required to make reasonable accommodation if the employer knows that you need reasonable accommodation.

 The employer may not ask any questions about your disability on job applications or during job interviews.
 The employer must define the essential functions and conditions of the job and then ask the applicant about his or her qualifications to perform the job.
 The employer may ask questions about job history, gaps in employment and other disability-neutral questions.

 Will I lose my right to reasonable accommodation if I do not tell the employer about my disability during the hiring process?

 You have the right to reasonable accommodation for your disability at any time you choose to ask.
 You may tell the employer about your disability after many years on the job, and you will have the right to reasonable accommodation at that time.

 Does the employer have the right to require documentation of my disability when I ask for reasonable accommodation?